cloudurable/kafka-training/java/lab6.6/README.md

     private final AtomicBoolean stopAll;
     private boolean running = true;

     //Store blocking queue by TopicPartition
     Map<TopicPartition, BlockingQueue<ConsumerRecord>>
     commitQueueMap = new ConcurrentHashMap<>();

     //Worker pool.
     private final ExecutorService threadPool;
     ...
 }

 ```

 Map of queues per TopicPartition and threadPool;

-## StockPriceConsumerRunnable is still Runnable but now it has many threads
+## StockPriceConsumerRunnable is still Runnable, but now it has many threads

-You will need to add a worker threadPool to the StockPriceConsumerRunnable.
+You will need to add a worker `threadPool` to the `StockPriceConsumerRunnable`.
 The `StockPriceConsumerRunnable` uses a map of blocking queues per TopicPartition to manage
 sending offsets to Kafka.